whoistim/intro-to-angular-lab/README.md

 	}

 Before adding a book, you need to find out if it's already in the cart, and if so, increase its quantity.

-http://underscorejs.org/ comes in handy for 'ruby like' manipulation of collections / arrays.